metrico/qryn-docs/docs/faq.md

 ?> Wait, is _qryn_ using the Grafana stack?
 Does it use Loki, Mimir?

-Not at all - it replaces them.
-We simply allow using Grafana _(the user-interface, unmodified)_ while _all_ other components are provided by _qryn and ClickHouse_
+Not at all - _it replaces them_.
+We simply allow using Grafana _(the user-interface, unmodified)_ while _all_ other components and APIs are entirely provided by _qryn and ClickHouse_

 ----